gillkyle/notes/content/journals.md

 The first piece of criteria makes it easiest to obtain in digital form.

 These ideas led me to making my own [open source journaling platform](https://github.com/gillkyle/sol-journal) that faciliated all of this.

+The different types of journals that I've found helpful (in this order) are:

+1. personal journals: writing about thoughts and life events
+2. study journals: writing down learnings from study of scriptures, books, or lessons
+3. gratitude journals: writing down things you are thankful or grateful for
+4. bullet journals: writing down bullets of things done in a given day